ramezrafla/redis-oplog/README.md

 ### Watchers - i.e. server-server updates

-This is similar to vents in the original `redis-oplog`.
+This is similar to Vents in the original `redis-oplog`.
 It allows updates to be sent to other Meteor instances directly.
 This is useful when the data loop is closed -- you don't have any potential for updates elsewhere.

 Here is a complete example to illustrate (only relevant code shown):

 A user logs in with different clients (in our case the webapp and a Chrome extension).
-We don't want to be listening to expensive DB changes for each user in two Meteor instances per user, especially when the data is well-known.
+We don't want to be listening to expensive user-only DB changes for each user in two Meteor instances per user, especially when the data is well-known.
 So we send data back and forth between the Meteor instances where the user is logged in.

 ```